compliance-framework/docs/docs/architecture/core-erd.md

     ComponentControlImplementation ||--o| Export: allows
     ComponentControlImplementation ||--o| ImplementationStatus: has
     ComponentControlImplementation ||--o{ InheritedControlImplementation: has
-    ComponentControlImplementation ||--o{ ResponsibleRole: has
     ComponentControlImplementation ||--o{ SatisfiedControlImplementationResponsibility: has
     ComponentControlImplementation ||--o{ ImplementationCommonSetParameter: has
     ControlBasedRequirement ||--o{ ComponentControlImplementation: has
-    ControlBasedRequirement ||--o{ ResponsibleRole: has
     ControlBasedRequirement ||--o{ SetParameterValue: has
     ControlBasedRequirement ||--o{ SystemStatement: has
-    ControlImplementationResponsibility ||--o{ ResponsibleRole: has
     DataFlow ||--o{ Diagram: has
     Export ||--o{ ProvidedControlImplementation: has
     Export ||--o{ ControlImplementationResponsibility: has